vikash1a/to_do_list/README.md

 # to_do_list
-A web app for to do list.
+A web app for to do list using django.